sabberworm/Wok.js/Readme.md

 Which will configure the separator to be `"\n-------------\n"`.

-Alternatively, plugins can be assigned to the global `Wok. plugins` object and then registered using just their name only.
+Alternatively, plugins can be assigned to the global `Wok.plugins` object and then registered using just their name only.
 This is the way third-party plugins are registered:

 	Wok.plugins.debug = function debug(element, separator) {};
 	…